RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 ### Calling an internal API

-If you need a scaffolder step to contact a custom authenticated service or any public API for that matter that is not currently supported by a built in action, you can do that using a combination of the `http:backstage:request` action and a [backstage proxy configuration](/docs/custom-plugins/proxy/).
+If you need a scaffolder step to contact a custom authenticated service or any public API for that matter that is not currently supported by a built-in action, you can do that using a combination of the `http:backstage:request` action and a [backstage proxy configuration](/docs/custom-plugins/proxy/).

 Start by creating a proxy configuration as described in [this page](/docs/custom-plugins/proxy/)